amd-rutgers/processing-data-examples/README.md

 5. [Single XML file](05_xml_file/)
 6. [Single JSON file](06_json_file/)

-The sample data I'm using is below:

-## Data source
+## Data

-Times I check the news throughout the day.
+The dataset I'm using in these examples counts the number of times I read the news per-day over the course of 7 days.
+Each day is broken into four 6-hour blocks: early morning (12am-6am), morning (6am-12pm), afternoon(12pm-6pm) and evening (6pm-12am).

 | Date | 12am-6am | 6am-12pm | 12pm-6pm | 6pm-12am | Total |
 |-----|----------|----------|----------|----------|-------|